acquitelol/gluta/README.md

     only stored on your Local Device.)

  • As well as this, Please also note that the Timer/Stopwatch in the program is Clickable (It can be turned On and Off!).

+ • Also note that if it is not working, do CMD+OPT+I on your keyboard, and go to Console, where I have logged any empty boxes.

  • Lastly, Please note that the Preview in the program is just a *representation* and is not the actual Rich Presence, it was recreated with HTML + CSS as a vizualisation of the Rich Presence.

 (Here is a short video showing how to get it to work quickly incase you are stuck with something: https://bit.ly/gluta-setup) Made with **<3** by *acquite#0001* with help from *eeradaa#3643*!